Chart Color Schemes

 An assessment of population growth drivers in Heidelberg West reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The population of the Heidelberg West statistical area (Lv2) is estimated at around 6,862 as of Nov 2025.
-This reflects an increase of 1,610 people since the 2021 Census, which reported a population of 5,252 people.
-The change is inferred from the resident population of 5,926 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 447 validated new addresses since the Census date.
+The estimated population of Heidelberg West is around 6,863 as of February 2026.
+This reflects an increase of 1,611 people since the 2021 Census, which reported a population of 5,252 people.
+The change was inferred from AreaSearch's estimation of the resident population at 5,926 following examination of ABS data released in June 2024 and an additional 493 validated new addresses since the Census date.
 This level of population equates to a density ratio of 2,199 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-The Heidelberg West (SA2) saw a growth of 30.7% since the 2021 census, exceeding the SA3 area's 8.0% growth and the national average, marking it as a growth leader in the region.
-Overseas migration contributed approximately 67.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.
+Heidelberg West's growth of 30.7% since the 2021 census exceeded the SA3 area (8.1%) and the national average, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by overseas migration contributing approximately 67.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Moving forward, exceptional growth is predicted over the period with the Heidelberg West (SA2) expected to expand by 3,565 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 37.9% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and VIC State Government's Regional/LGA projections released in 2023 for areas not covered by this data.
+Exceptional growth is predicted over the period to 2041, with the suburb expected to expand by 3,566 persons based on aggregated SA2-level projections, reflecting a gain of 37.8% in total over the 17 years.

 Frequently Asked Questions - Population